molgenis/ngs-utils/scripts/ClinicalPathogenicityComparison/README.md

 These scripts can be used to create a single merged dataset using different population datatsets.
 The resulting dataset can be annotated with different kinds of extra information from external sources, for example ClinVar data or CADD scores.

-The procedure below tells you How to use these scripts and create your very own annotated merged populationset
+The procedure below tells you how to use these scripts and create your very own merged and annotated population dataset in VCF format.

 # dependecies
 The dependencies listed below are need to run the all the scripts, each script has a usage shown when executed without arguments.